Workers' Compensation

 Negligence Claims Against Third Parties

 Worker’s compensation claims are different than a liability claim against a “third party.”
 A “third party” case involves a negligence claim against a defendant responsible for causing the injury.
-It is not necessary to prove fault in a worker’s compensation case.
+It is necessary to prove fault in order to recover compensation in a “third party” case.

 It is important to always evaluate whether a “third party” claim may be available when a worker’s compensation claim is investigated.
 The “third party” claim is often a significant source of compensation.